DevOpsWithDheeraj/AWS-Basics-to-Advanced/AWS-Networking-and-Content-Delivery-Services/AWS-Route53.md

 # 🌐 What is Amazon Route 53?

-**Amazon Route 53** is a **scalable and highly available Domain Name System (DNS) web service**.
+Amazon Route 53 is AWS’s DNS (Domain Name System) service.

+* It translates domain names (like www.example.com) into IP addresses (like 3.110.25.10) so users can reach your application.

-It connects user requests to infrastructure running in AWS—like EC2 instances, load balancers, or S3 buckets—and can also route users to resources outside AWS.
+* It connects user requests to infrastructure running in AWS—like EC2 instances, load balancers, or S3 buckets—and can also route users to resources outside AWS.

 > Think of Route 53 as **the phonebook of the internet** — it translates **domain names** (like `www.myapp.com`) into **IP addresses** (like `192.0.2.1`) that computers use to communicate.